rajeshecb70/java-project/README.md

-## java CI Pipeline with Docker and Azure Deployment
+## Java CI Pipeline with Docker and Azure Deployment

 ### Project Objective